 The overall number of articles published by both journals is not changing, apart from a brief increase in the publication rate immediately after the changeover, as the queue of articles waiting to be published is cleared.

-Ancillary to this there are be a number of other changes to the journals.
+Ancillary to this there are a number of other changes to the journals.
 The largest of these is the discontinuation of ERJ In Press, which is longer required given that articles are published immediately in a journal issue.
 Article PDFs see a number of minor layout changes, including a clearer “Cite this article as” section.
 PDFs also no longer have “left” and “right” pages, in order to improve page-to-page on-screen scrolling.

 Why has the switch been made?